elifesciences/builder/docs/testing.md

 'Integration' tests create actual AWS infrastructure and test against that.

-They take longer and require more permissions and are typically only run during CI.
+They take longer, require more permissions and are typically only run during CI.

 To run the integration tests: